Have you struggled to find the accurate amount of a transaction to close out the month?

 Let’s look into the audit trail and why it is a critical feature in your accounting software.

-An audit trail is an organized record to trace the foundation of financial data and provides sequential, documentary evidence of a series of events and is therefore used to verify the precision of data and track transactions.
+An audit trail or an audit log is an organized record to trace the foundation of financial data and provides sequential, documentary evidence of a series of events and is therefore used to verify the precision of data and track transactions.

-Important information about the activity on a computer system will be available to the auditor from the audit trail.
-An audit trail regains the auditability of the computer system.
+Important information about the activity on a computer system will be available to the auditor from the audit log.
+An audit trail regains the suitability of the computer system.

-Various industries use versions of an audit trail to deliver a historical record of advancement based on a chain of events.
+Various industries use versions of an audit log to deliver a historical record of advancement based on a chain of events.
 These records provide operational integrity and proof of compliance.

-Audit trails can also detect regions of non-compliance by providing information for audit investigations.
-The recent notification makes it mandatory for businesses to use accounting software that preserves the audit trail of all transactions.
+Audit logs can also detect regions of non-compliance by providing information for audit investigations.
+The recent notification makes it mandatory for businesses to use accounting software that preserves the audit log of all transactions.

 Benefits and Objectives of Audit Trail